aces/Loris-MRI/docs/02-Install.md

 following BIDS modalities/entities:
   - Electroencephalography ('eeg')
   - Magnetic Resonance Imaging ('anat', 'func', 'fmap', 'dwi')
+  - Intracranial electroencephalography ('ieeg')
+      - **Note:** option [electrical stimulation](https://bids-specification.readthedocs.io/en/stable/04-modality-specific-files/04-intracranial-electroencephalography.html#electrical-stimulation) files for ieeg modality are currently not supported in LORIS-MRI (or LORIS).
+      If a BIDS-IEEG directory includes these files, they will be ignored during the import process.

 With slight modifications and further customization, it could handle other types of electrophysiology or imaging modalities.